 You should also consider whether it is appropriate to go beyond the above minimum requirements, particularly in circumstances of higher risk or where you have identified red flags.
 This may include for example seeking greater verification of the client's identity, background and circumstances from independent and reliable information sources.
-It may also mean lowering beneficial ownership thresholds below 25% or conducting further screening or adverse media searches on directors or beneficial owners of the client.=
+It may also mean lowering beneficial ownership thresholds to 25% or less or conducting further screening or adverse media searches on directors or beneficial owners of the client.